 Treat them mean, keep them keen….?

 Another strategy used by women was to include more positive words in messages to more desirable men.
 There was no evidence that this worked.
 For men, the opposite strategy was more successful: they got more replies when they used less positive words, all things (like desirability gaps) being equal.
-This fits with research that shows that being selective makes you more attractive and an element of uncertainty can also increase women’s attraction towards men.
+This fits with research that shows that being selective makes you more attractive and that an element of uncertainty can increase women’s attraction towards men.

 You have a 21% of getting a reply from someone 25% out of your league!